Last Updated on August 29, 2022 by Chris

 #6 Ginjineko – Jingle Bell -Punk Rock-

 ぎんじねこ or Ginjineko is a Japanese guitarist.
-I don’t know much else about this guy, apart from the fact that he was a guitarist who covered JerryC’s Canon Rock, which was doing the rounds on YouTube way back when.
+I don’t know much else about this guy, apart from the fact that he plays a Gibson Les Paul and was a guitarist who covered JerryC’s Canon Rock, which was doing the rounds on YouTube way back when.

 I remember checking out his other recordings and really enjoyed his playing.
 A couple of years later, he arranged and recorded this guitar cover version and instantly loved it!